My Concerns about "Holistic"

 Auriculotherapy espouses the notion that the body and organs are represented on the surface of the ear.
 Proponents claim it is effective against facial pain and ailments throughout the body.
 Its practitioners twirl needles or administer small electrical currents at points on the ear that supposedly represent diseased organs.
 Courses on auriculotherapy are popular among "holistic" dentists.
 Complications from unsterile and broken needles have been reported.
 There is certainly no scientific evidence or logical reason to believe that fiddling with someone's ear can modify a disease process at a remote part of the body

-A few hundred dentists claim that the mercury in amalgam fillings is toxic and causes a wide range of health problems, such as multiple sclerosis, arthritis, headaches, Parkinson's disease, and emotional stress.
+Several hundred dentists—including a substantial percentage of IAOMT members—claim that the mercury in amalgam fillings is toxic and causes a wide range of health problems, such as multiple sclerosis, arthritis, headaches, Parkinson's disease, and emotional stress.
 They recommend that mercury fillings be replaced with either gold or plastic ones and that vitamin supplements be taken to prevent trouble during the process.
 However, scientific testing has shown that the amount of mercury absorbed from fillings is only a small fraction of the average daily intake from food and is insignificant.
 In 1992 an extensive review by the U.S. Public Health Service concluded that it was inappropriate to recommend restricting the use of dental amalgam .
 The American Dental Association considers amalgam to be a "valuable, viable and safe choice for patients" and its Council on Ethics, Bylaws, and Judicial Affairs states:

 5 A.1.
 DENTAL AMALGAM AND OTHER RESTORATIVE MATERIALS.